aviat4ion/kis-js/README.md

 A Minimal, Modular Javascript library for Modern browsers.

 Aims to be fast, small, and easily split into individual modules.

+You can create your own library by adding and removing modules from the src directory, and running the "combine.php" script.
+This will output a "kis-custom.js" file.
+(Be careful, as the script will overwrite any "kis-custom.js" file that already exists).

 Browser support: IE8+, Latest versions of Firefox, Chrome, Safari, Opera